|A Message From The

-It has been almost ten years since I started planning the first Patrol Gunboat Association reunion.
+It has been well over a decade since I started planning the first Patrol Gunboat Association reunion.
+Sixteen reunions later, I still look forward to visiting with my shipmates from the Gunboats.
 In 1997 I created a very simple basic web site in order to help get the information out.
 It was far from the professional web site that most of you have been accustomed to.

-I used the web site to explain my reasons for trying to organize this Association.
+I used the web site to explain my reasons for organizing this Association.
 Eventually one of our shipmates, Jim Thomas (PG-101) volunteered to create a much more professional web site, and the current high quality Patrol Gunboat Association site was born.
 Jim allowed me to continue to bore the members with my introductory page, calling it the "Master Chief Speaks" page.
-In almost ten years I think I had only changed this page one time.
-In 2006 Jim turned the site over to me again so now I guess I am a web master too.
+In the last fifteen years, I believe I have updated this page three or four times.
+In 2006 Jim turned the site back over to me so now I guess I am a web master too.
 Hopefully I can do as good a job as Jim has done for these last few years.
 The first thing I changed is the name of this page.
-This link is now called "From the Master Chief".
-I last updated this page in October, 2009.
-Obviously it's time to update it again, if for no other reason than to apologize for taking so long to update the website.
+This link is now called "From The Master Chief".
+My last update to this page was July, 2011.
+Most of the information on this page is the same, however I want to add information about the last few reunions.

 I have not been able to figure out how I managed to mess up the Ship's Muster Lists, but for the last year or so, the individual ship's pages would not display correctly.
 Every time I got a few minutes to play with the site, I tried unsuccessfully to fix the problem.
 Back when my mind was a bit sharper, I figured out how to write a macro that converted the data files to HTML so I could simply paste that data onto the site.
 Somehow, I managed to miss one line of HTML Data that caused the pages to display incorrectly.
 I finally managed to figure that problem out and fix it.
 I have also added the names of the wives of our departed shipmates to the ship's muster lists for those who continue to participate in our organization.